skip navigation

 Concussion Awareness and Education

 The Center for Disease Control (CDC) has a page dedicated to providing information on concussions in youth sports.
-Click here to go the website and review the information.
+Parents are should review the concussion materials contained on this page Heads Up for Parents.